Donrwalsh/curiouser-paradox/train-of-thought.md

 Pretty sure it has always been unnecessary to take down the containers when I'm doing a redeploy.
 I removed that command from `poll.js` and then while testing crashed the Pi which caused a bunch of weird stuff to happen.
 With this commit I'm going to watch what's up and see if this new plan works.

+Took on the challenge of modularizing the comic-input concept since there is a lot of overlap.
+The biggest surprise is that you can't dynamically type an input field between text and number because it will always come out as a string which then messes with validation (and perhaps more).
+I ended up needing an `*ngIf` toggle for textarea input as well so it's not that big of a problem but the issue confused me for a bit there.
+Otherwise, I only took it as far as doing the simple ones leaving Image, Thumbnail, Layout and the series bits alone for now.

+- [ ] Handle the more complex pieces of the comic input form by enhancing the comic-input component (dropdowns) or making a custom component (image/thumbnail) or getting really clever in figuring out what to do (series stuff)

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/